mc2-project/opaque-sql/README.md

 - Not all Spark SQL operations are supported.
 UDFs must be [implemented in C++](#user-defined-functions-udfs).

-- Computation integrity verification (section 4.2 of the NSDI paper) is not included.
+- Computation integrity verification (section 4.2 of the NSDI paper) is currently work in progress.

 [1] Wenting Zheng, Ankur Dave, Jethro Beekman, Raluca Ada Popa, Joseph Gonzalez, and Ion Stoica.
 [Opaque: An Oblivious and Encrypted Distributed Analytics Platform](https://people.eecs.berkeley.edu/~wzheng/opaque.pdf).
 NSDI 2017, March 2017.